alanng10/NewYork/Docue/a.md

 Lonade word pronoun is in 2 sound.

-New York city define name is same as New York metro.
+New York metro define name is same as New York city.